apache/bifromq/README.md

 reliability and scalability.
 It comprises several fully functional standalone nodes working together as a logical MQTT broker instance, ensuring high availability.
-You can also scale up the concurrent mqtt connection workload by adding more nodes, while some types of messaging related workload are not horizontal scalable in this mode.
+You can also scale up the concurrent mqtt connection workload by adding more nodes, while some types of messaging related workload are not horizontally scalable in this mode.

 #### Independent Workload Cluster